Taunggyi: Climate

+Demographics

+Taunggyi is ethnically diverse, with inhabitants from the Shan, Bamar, and Pa'O ethnicities.
+The 2014 Myanmar Census reported that Taunggyi Township had a population of 381,639.

 Transportation

 The main access to Taunggyi is by the mountainous road.
-A railway line that passes through Taunggyi was recently built in 1995, but at the moment it offers no passenger service to Taunggyi.
+A railway line that passes through Taunggyi was built in 1995, but at the moment it offers no passenger service to Taunggyi.
 Regular railway passenger service to the rest of the country is through the town of Shwenyaung, 12 mi to the west.
 The nearest airport is Heho Airport, 24 mi about an hour driving distance, by road to the west of Taunggyi.
 Heho Airport has regular flights to Yangon, Mandalay and Bagan.

 Culture

 Taunggyi is the melting pot for the Myelat area of the Shan State.
 Like in most of Myanmar, influence of Buddhism is most evidenced by the monasteries scattered throughout the city.
 However, being a relatively new city, the monasteries are not of historical significance and architecturally not unique.
 There is also a significant Christian population, as the center of the Roman Catholic Archdiocese of Taunggyi the St. Joseph's Cathedral and its associated seminary are the main facilities, as well as a Baptist church.
 Both churches were established by early missionaries.
 There is also a smaller Anglican church, which originally served the British administrators, but recently it has fallen into a state of disrepair.
 Four mosques serve the Muslim communities of the city.
 Among four mosques, Panthay mosque serves the Chinese Panthay Muslims mainly.
 The other mosques are for large population of Burmese Muslims.
 There are also a few temples serving the Chinese Buddhist community.
 After 1990s, Chinese migrants are settling in Taunggyi and now they constitute the considerable proportion in communities.

-The Taunggyi celebration of the Tazaungdaing Festival, a national holiday marking the end of the rainy season, has achieved international notoriety.
+The Taunggyi celebration of the Tazaungdaing Festival, a national holiday marking the end of the rainy season, has achieved international notoriety for pyrotechnic rockets involved in the Taunggyi Hot Air Balloon Festival.
+There were nine people injured in 2018, two deaths and 12 injuries in 2017, and four deaths in 2014.